I’ve finally got round to setting up a dedicated site for Sentientism. Much more there now!

 Sentientism is a simple, potentially unifying, philosophy or worldview.
 It commits to using evidence and applying reason and grants moral consideration to all sentient beings.

 I’ve written essays on the topic here, in Areo Magazine, in Free Inquiry Magazine and on Medium (all pretty similar).
-I’ve also been interviewed about Sentientism by the Two for Tea podcast.
+I’ve also been interviewed about Sentientism by the Two for Tea podcast and the Godless Spellchecker podcast (We discuss Sentientism from 18mins.
+Explicit language warning for the section before that).
 Please let me know what you think – in comments below, on the magazine pages or on one of our community groups below.

 Sentientism might feel like a fairly niche idea, but it has far reaching implications.
 This piece sets out some ideas about what might disappear in a sentientist world.